-For the vacant lands within the Murray city limits, residential uses comprised 488 acres or 69 percent of the total.
-Commercial uses comprised 170 acres or 24 percent of the total, while industrial and warehousing comprised 57 acres or 8 percent of the total.
-For the vacant land within the Urban Services Area, residential uses comprised 610 acres or 62 percent of the total.
-Commercial uses comprised 178 acres or 19 percent of the total, while industrial and warehousing comprised 189 acres or 19 percent of the total.
+For the vacant lands within the Murray city limits, residential uses comprised 384 acres or 48 percent of the total.
+Commercial uses comprised 200 acres or 25 percent of the total, while industrial and warehousing comprised 217 acres or 27 percent of the total.
+For the vacant land within the Urban Services Area, residential uses comprised 469 acres or 53 percent of the total.
+Commercial uses comprised 200 acres or 23 percent of the total, while industrial and warehousing comprised 200 acres or 24 percent of the total.

-Table LU-5 shows the changes in vacant land between 2002 and 2008 within the Murray city limits.
-The most significant change was the net addition of 164 acres of vacant single-family residential land.
-Another significant change was the reduction of vacant industrial land by 120 acres.
-Considering these additions and reductions, the total amount of vacant land stayed relatively constant.
+Table LU-5 shows the changes in vacant land between 2008 and 2022 within the Murray city limits.
+The most significant change was the net addition of 160 acres of industrial/warehousing land.
+Another significant change was the reduction of vacant residential land by 104 acres.
+The total amount of vacant land increased by 86 acres.
 The amount of vacant industrial land reported in the inventory is not a direct reflection of the amount of industrial land available in the Murray Planning Area.
 Because the 2008 inventory classified land as it was being used, there were several parcels with industrial zoning that were being farmed and were classified as agriculture rather than industrial.
 When considering future land use, these vacant parcels will be classified as industrial land.